 Whether you are a new or an experienced Angular developer there are several useful tools to help make your life much easier.
 Whether you are using versions 2, 4 or 5 (To be released on 23th of this month) it is important to have the necessary tools.
-Here is a list of tools you might want to consider:
+Here is a list of tools for angular you might want to consider:

 Setting up a new angular project can be complicated and rather long process.
 Luckily, Angular Team saw that and decided to create an official tool to help – Angular CLI.
 Angular CLI helps you create new project, new components, services, directives, guards among others without much work.
 This is especially useful to newbies trying angular for the first time or still learning their way around.